Jernejcek/ExpertiseTest/README.md

 Jenkins (for automated building, testing, and deployment)

 Optionally
-Google Cloud Virtual Machine for externally access
+Google Cloud Virtual Machine for externally access or on your private server

 # Docker
 To use this Docker image, you'll need to have Docker installed on your system.
 Once you have Docker installed,